espenwa/udp-exchange/README.md

-# This is my fork to make a RabbitMQ Docker container with this module included
+# This is my fork to make a docker container witj RabbitMQ (3.4.4), shovel and federation plugins and rabbitmq-udp-exchange enabled

 See https://registry.hub.docker.com/u/marcelmaatkamp/rabbitmq-udp-exchange/
 ```